MISSION

 Our Mission

 The EU PAL-COPD project is undertaking a groundbreaking approach to incorporating palliative and end-of-life care into the standard care path for advanced COPD.
-Through the implementation of a service-based model, the ICLEAR-EU intervention will focus on early identification of palliative care needs, multidisciplinary care integration, advance care planning, and ongoing review to reduce avoidable hospitalizations and mitigate the impacts of COPD.
+Through the implementation of a service-based model, the ICLEAR-EU intervention will focus on early identification of palliative care needs, multidisciplinary care integration, advance care planning, and ongoing review to reduce avoidable hospitalisations and mitigate the impacts of COPD.

 This project aligns with the Horizon Europe 2023-2024 Health work programme, specifically the call HORIZON-HLTH-2023-DISEASE-03-01.
 We plan to conduct a stepped wedge cluster randomized controlled trial to measure the (cost-) effectiveness of the highly innovative non-pharmacological ICLEAR-EU intervention in improving quality of life and reducing hospitalisations for individuals with advanced COPD.
 This project seeks to go above and beyond the current standards of COPD care in Europe by not only considering medical needs but also prioritising a patient- and family-centred approach with shared decision-making in care planning and continuity of care between hospital and community settings.
 Our aim is to achieve the triple aim of better healthcare, better health, and lower costs.